jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 good friction hitch.
 Grips well but is easily adjusted.
 {:#steeplejacks-knot}

+For actual life-support use in synthetic rope, a modern equivalent is the [Schwabisch hitch][schwabisch-hitch].
+{:.tangent}

 - **Taut-line hitch (magnus safety-belt variant).**
 An adjustable loop formed by tying a magnus safety-belt hitch around its own standing part.
 Use in place of midshipman's hitch or other taut-line variants, to tie down an